The Botanic Garden: Evolution

 In his Phytologia (1800), Darwin wrote “from the sexual, or amatorial generation of plants new varieties, or improvements, are frequently obtained”.
 He insisted in The Loves of the Plants that sexual reproduction was at the heart of evolutionary change and progress, in humans as well as plants.
 Browne writes that the poem may be seen as "an early study in what was to be Darwin's lifelong commitment to the idea of transmutation.”
 Darwin illustrated not only organic change, but social and political change as well.
-Throughout The Botanic Garden, Darwin endorses the ideals of the American and French revolutions and criticizes slavery.
+Throughout The Botanic Garden, Darwin endorses the ideals of the American Revolution and French Revolutions and criticizes slavery.
 His celebration of technological progress in The Economy of Vegetation suggests that social and scientific progress are part of a single evolutionary process.
 Humanity was improving, moving towards perfection, as evidenced by abolitionism and the broadening of political rights.

 Gender

 The Love of the Plants, however, while opening up the world of botany to the non-specialist and to women in particular, reinforced conventional gender stereotypes.
 Darwin's images “remained deeply polarized between the chaste, blushing virgin and the seductive predatory woman, the modest shepherdess and the powerful queen.”